-Course Description: An introduction to the principles and practices of nonprofit nonprofits.
+Course Description: An introduction to the principles and practices of nonprofit management and leadership.

-Course Name: Strategic Management for Nonprofit Organizations

-Course Description: A study of the principles and practices of strategic planning for with the IU School of Fundraising.
+Course Name: Strategic Management for Nonprofit Organizations Course Code: TISA-662 Course Description: A study of the principles and practices of strategic planning for nonprofits.

 Course Name: Principles of Fundraising